AllaPranathi/Shepherdme.ai/README.md

 ### Deploying the Angular App on Heroku

 1. In the Deploy menu, under Deployment method, select GitHub and connect to the github repo you just forked/cloned.
 For us it was the main branch.
-This will help us to make automatic deployments every time we push to our master branch.
+This will help us to make automatic deployments every time we push to our main branch.
 2. Run ```shell npm i express --save locally``` to access the express server that helps us serve our hosted application.
 3. Go to Heroku Dashboard > Select your app > Deploy > Deploy Branch
 4. Your app will be up and running on the Heroku platform.

+### Deploying the Angular App locally

+1. Download the code from Github - https://github.com/AllaPranathi/Shepherdme.ai/tree/FileUpload_backup
+2. Unzip the folder and open the location in terminal
+3. Run npm i to install the necessary libraries and dependencies
+4. Run npm run ng serve to compile and locally run the app.
+By default the angular app runs on https:localhost:4200/

 And that's it Folks!